 20 USC 1232 Family Education Rights and Privacy Act

 Naloxone is medication indicated for use in the reversal of opioid overdose in the setting of respiratory depression or unresponsiveness.
-In accordance with MT HB 323 and GFPS School Board Policy, schools may implement the use of stock Naloxone.
+In accordance with MT HB 323 and Montana Code Annotated 20-5-426, schools may implement the use of stock Naloxone.
 Naloxone may be administered by a school nurse or other authorized and trained personnel to any student or non-student as needed for an actual or perceived opioid overdose.

 What are Opioids?
 Opioids include illegal drugs such as heroin, as well as prescription medications used to treat pain such as morphine, codeine, methadone, oxycodone, hydrocodone, fentanyl, hydromorphone, and buprenophrine.
 Opioids work by binding to specific receptors in the brain, spinal cord, and gastrointestinal tract.
 In doing so, they minimize the body’s perception of pain.
 However, stimulating the opioid receptors or “reward centers” in the brain also can trigger other systems of the body, such as those responsible for regulating mood, breathing, and blood pressure.